Jon Bois: 17776

 In July 2017, Bois published a serialized multimedia narrative called 17776, a work of speculative fiction describing unusual forms of American football played in the distant future.
 According to Bois, the story garnered four million pageviews from 700,000 unique visitors in two weeks.
 The series won a National Magazine Award for Digital Innovation from the American Society of Magazine Editors.
 Bois began a sequel to 17776, entitled 20020, in September 2020.
 A sequel to 20020, called 20021, was planned to be released in Spring 2021, but has been delayed.

-A chapter of Upon Further Review, a collection of sports what-if scenarios compiled by editor Mike Pesca published in 2018, was written by Bois, with his scenario being "What If Basketball Rims Were Smaller Than Basketballs?".
+A chapter of Upon Further Review, a collection of sports what-if scenarios compiled by editor Mike Pesca published in 2018, was written by Bois, with his scenario being "What If Basketball Rims Were Smaller Than Basketballs?" about a fictional game between the Portland Trail Blazers and Los Angeles Lakers where the basketball rims were smaller than basketballs.

 Dorktown

 In April 2018, Bois and fellow SB Nation personality Alex Rubenstein began the series Dorktown, which followed a similar format and style as his prior series Pretty Good, showcasing unusual events, statistics, and personalities from sports history.
 In 2020, Bois and Rubenstein released a 6-part special mini-series of Dorktown chronicling the history of the Seattle Mariners baseball franchise.
 A "Supercut Edition" of the film, running 220 minutes in length, was released on YouTube on September 24, 2020.
 The film would go on to win the Best Documentary Feature award from the Seattle Film Critics Society in February 2021, with its first episode, "This is not an endorsement of arson," being listed by The New York Times as one of the best episodes of TV of 2020.
 He and Rubenstein released a similar documentary on the Atlanta Falcons American football franchise throughout August and September 2021.
 Between March and April 2022, he and Rubenstein released "Captain Ahab", a 4-part documentary on former MLB pitcher Dave Stieb.
 On June 26, 2022, he and Rubenstein released a documentary about the 1976 NFL Playoffs game between the Baltimore Colts and Pittsburgh Steelers, and the plane crash that happened after the game.
 Later that year, Dorktown released "The People You're Paying to Be in Shorts", a 147-minute documentary about the 2011–12 Charlotte Bobcats, the team with the worst record in NBA history, and the team's owner, six-time NBA champion Michael Jordan.
 In August and September 2023, Bois and Rubenstein released a 7-part documentary on the history of the NFL's Minnesota Vikings, similar to the prior series on the Mariners and Falcons.
 At over nine hours, it is Bois' longest work.